The 5:2 Diet - don't believe the hype!

 The 5:2 Diet won't get you results like this!
 You only make such a change by maximising health, metabolism, hormones and your mental state!

-What we all need to remember is that the "have your cake and diet" doesn't work.
+What we all need to remember is that the “have your cake and eat it” diet doesn’t work.
 If it did then there would countless people walking around with amazing bodies and happy in their own skins.
 Sadly this is not the case.
-As many of you know I am not a fan of intermittent fasting, which the 5:2 diet is a marketing mans twist on.
-However, intermittent fasting done properly beats this 5:2 diet garbage hands down.
+Over the years I have become a reluctant fan of intermittent fasting for those of us who are hormonally balanced and mentally resilient enough to not be bothered by feeling hungry (this excludes more people than it includes, especially women and their increased susceptibility to hormonal problems), which the 5:2 diet is a marketing man’s twist on.
+However, intelligent intermittent fasting done properly beats this 5:2 diet garbage hands down.